Jo-joVictor/Foundry-Airdrop/README.md

 - Ensure you're using the correct proof from `output.json`
 - Verify the Merkle root matches deployment
 - Check that address and amount match input data
+- Regenerate Merkle tree if you modified `input.json`

 ### "Invalid Signature" Error